NO FEES UNLESS WE ARE SUCCESSFUL

 The Office of Education and Vocational Rehabilitation may get in touch with you to discuss whether vocational rehabilitation is appropriate for you.
 These approaches are meant to help you return to your prior earning capacity.
 Retraining, counseling, and job placement assistance is all part of vocational rehabilitation, and may be available for you through the office.
 You must attend a meeting if you are approached about one.
 If you don’t attend a meeting, you might lose your workers' compensation benefits.Contact Our Massachusetts Workers Compensation Attorney

+Workers' compensation covers medical costs, scarring and disfigurement, permanent and total disability, temporary and total disability, etc. In some cases, a third party might be responsible for your injuries.
+In these cases, you may be eligible for a workers' compensation settlement.
 Returning to work after a workplace injury can be difficult.
 Bellotti Law Group P.C. can assist you in developing a long-term strategy to ensure that you are adequately compensated for your partially disabling injury and that the insurance company does not undervalue you.

-Call the Massachusetts Workers Compensation Attorneys at Bellotti Law Group P.C. for a discussion if you've been injured on the job and have concerns about the best way to get back to work.
+Call the Massachusetts Workers Compensation Attorneys at Bellotti Law Group P.C. at 617-225-2100 for a discussion if you've been injured on the job and have concerns about the best way to get back to work.